 Giardia duodenalis (syn.
 G. intestinalis, G. lamblia) infects a range of vertebrates, including dogs and cats, and is currently classified into assemblages (strains or genotypes) A-H, of variable host specificity.
-Assemblages C and D are commonly found in dogs, while F has been isolated from cats and other animals.
+Assemblages C and D are commonly found in dogs, while F has been isolated from cats and, more rarely, from other animals.
 Assemblage A has been found in both dogs and cats on occasions and assemblage B only rarely.
-Human infection with Giardia is almost always with either assemblage A or B. This indicates the potential zoonotic role of Giardia infection in pets when one or both of these assemblages are involved.
+Human infection with Giardia is almost always with either assemblage A or B. This indicates that although there is the potential for zoonotic transmission from pets, this is very rare.
+Animal genotypes detected in humans usually occur in the context of immunosuppression.